 Minors must be accompanied by at least two adults (over the age of 18) while travelling on glaciers or in terrain where a fall is likely to result in injury or death.

 6. Commercial Operations

-- All guided climbs must be conducted through one of the six mountain guide services licensed to guide on Denali and Mount Foraker.
+All guided climbs must be conducted through one of the seven mountain guide services licensed to guide on Denali and Mount Foraker.

 Commercial filming and photography requires a separate permit which must be applied for in advance of your expedition.

 (907) 683-9532 A ranger is available 9 am—4 pm daily (except on major holidays).
 If you get to the voicemail, please leave a message and we'll call you back as soon as we finish with the previous caller.